ScottShao/LeetCode-Beats-Over-90-Solution/README.md

-# LeetCode Solution that beats over 90%
+# LeetCode solutions that beat over 90%